GabHartmann/RISC-Implementation/README.md

 # RISC-Implementation
- Simulation of basic implematation of a Havard architecture-type processor
+ Simulation of a basic Havard processor
+ -
+ -